- Special enrollment period due to American Rescue Plan: May 1 – October 31, 2021 (no qualifying event necessary).

 In 2018, Access Health CT required insurers to offer one standardized silver plan.
 They were allowed to offer up to three non-standardized plans as well, but the standardized plan had to be the lowest-cost silver plan the insurer offered.
 For 2019, that was modified to require two standardized silver plans.
 Insurers would be allowed to offer one additional non-standardized silver plan, but one of the standardized plans would have to be the lowest-cost silver plan the insurer offered.

 In June 2018, however, the Access Health CT board voted unanimously to eliminate the requirement that the lowest-cost silver plan had to be one of the standardized options.
-This allows insurers more flexibility in designing their non-standardized plans, but the board also discussed the potential ramifications in terms of premium subsidy amounts (subsidies will be smaller for everyone if a carrier opts to offer a lower-cost non-standardized silver plan) as well as the potential for people who pay full price to have access to lower-cost silver plans in 2019.
+This allows insurers more flexibility in designing their non-standardized plans, but the board also discussed the potential ramifications in terms of premium subsidy amounts (subsidies are smaller for everyone if a carrier opts to offer a lower-cost non-standardized silver plan) as well as the potential for people who pay full price to have access to lower-cost silver plans in 2019.

 SB206, which was also enacted in 2018, makes pregnancy a qualifying event in Connecticut, allowing a pregnant woman the opportunity to sign up for health coverage without having to wait for the birth of the child (which is a qualifying event nationwide).